plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 ha_integration_type: hub
 ---

-[Plugwise](https://www.plugwise.com) provides smart home Climate and power monitoring equipment.
-You can acquire one of their network attached hubs, called Smiles, to monitor and/or control your home.
+[Plugwise](https://www.plugwise.com) provides smart home climate and power monitoring devices.
+You can acquire one or more of their network attached hubs, called Smiles, to monitor and/or control your home.

 This integration supports Plugwise equipment connected through a **Smile**.
 The smile functions as a hub where you can connect to from either their Plugwise App or using this Home Assistant integration.
-There are 4 types of Smiles provding:
+There are 4 types of Smiles.

-- Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) and additional devices, or
+- Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) using [additional devices](#supported-devices) such as smart valves and smart-plugs.
 - A stand-alone smart thermostat called [Anna](https://www.plugwise.com/en_US/products/anna).
 - For power monitoring there is one simply called the [P1](https://www.plugwise.com/en_US/products/smile-p1).
 - Although no longer sold, there also is the Stretch, a gateway to create network connectivity for their older power products.

-For zonecontrol there are additional devices available, including smart valves and smart plugs, see [Supported devices](#supported-devices) for a complete overview.

 {% note %}
 Plugwise formerly sold Power based products comprised of a USB stick and smart plugs (amongst a few other items).
 This integration does **not** support the USB-stick.
 Re-use of the these products using a Stretch or an Adam is supported.
 Work for USB support is in development but not ready to become a formal Home Assistant integration yet.
 {% endnote %}

 ## Platforms

 Depending on your specific Smile and available devices, the following platforms are available:

- - `climate` (for the stand-alone Anna, for Adam, a climate entity is shown for each zone containing devices like an Anna or another type of wired-thermostat, Jip or Lisa combined with one or more Tom/Floor devices)
+- [Climate](#climate) for Adam and (a stand-alone) Anna.
- - `binary_sensor` (for showing the status of e.g. domestic hot water heating or secondary heater)
+- [Binary Sensor](#binary_sensor) for status of your domestic hot water or secondary heater.
- - `button` (for the Adam and the non-legacy Anna and P1 gateways)
+- [Button](#button) to reboot your Smile.
- - `number` (for changing a boiler setpoint, a temperature offset)
+- [Number](#number) to change a boiler setpoint or temperature offset.
- - `sensor` (for all relevant products including the Smile P1)
- - `select` (for changing a thermostat schedule, a regulation mode (Adam only))
- - `switch` (for Plugs connected to Adam, or Circles and Stealths connected to a Stretch)
+- [Sensor](#sensor) a variety of sensors is available for all Smiles.
+- [Select](#select) to change your thermostat schedule or regulation mode.
+- [Switch](#switch) allowing plugs to be commanded.

 ## Pre-requisites